-Also known as the Mexican mojarra, it is found natively in Central America, from east Mexico’s Río Coatzacoalcos basin southward to Nicaragua, Isla Mujeres and the Yucatán Peninsula.
+Mayan Cichlid also known as the Mexican mojarra belongs to the Central American cichlid family.
+It is found natively in Central America, from east Mexico’s Río Coatzacoalcos basin southward to Nicaragua, Isla Mujeres, and the Yucatán Peninsula.

 Scientific Name: Cichlasoma urophthalmus

 pH: 6 – 8

 Temp: 20 -30 °C (68-86°F)

 Water Hardness: 4-30 °d

 Stocking Ratio: 1:1 M: F